westerveltco/django-email-relay/README.md

 ### Relay Service

-The relay service provided by `django-email-relay` should be run on infrastructure that has access to the SMTP server you would like to use.
+The relay service provided by `django-email-relay` is responsible for reading a central database queue and sending emails from that queue through an SMTP server.
+As such, it should be run on infrastructure that has access to the SMTP server you would like to use.
 There currently two ways to run the service:

 1. A Docker image
 2. A `runrelay` management command to be run from within a Django project